ts-essentials/ts-essentials/README.md

 Now suppose you want to omit `gender` property of `Teacher`, and `score` property of `students`.
 You can achieve this with a simple type filter.

-In the filter, the properties to be omitted completely should be defined as `never`.
+In the filter, the properties to be omitted completely should be defined as either `never` or `true`.
 For the properties you want to partially omit, you should recursively define the sub-properties to be omitted.

 ```typescript
 type TeacherSimple = DeepOmit<